ggodreau/install/README.md

   </li>
   <li>
     <details>
     <summary>Select a location to save the file to.
 Here, I've saved the file to my desktop.
-If you'd like to verify that the file downloaded correctly, you can run an [md5 checksum](https://en.wikipedia.org/wiki/Md5sum) on the file by using `md5sum.exe` (this comes bundled with gitbash) and verify the returned string (here shown ending in `be3e`) matches the checksum displayed on the webpage.</summary>
+If you'd like to verify that the file downloaded correctly, you can run an <a href="https://en.wikipedia.org/wiki/Md5sum">md5 checksum</a> on the file by using `md5sum.exe` (this comes bundled with gitbash) and verify the returned string (here shown ending in `be3e`) matches the checksum displayed on the webpage.</summary>
     <p align="center"><img src="./assets/py3.png" width="800"></p>
     </details>
   </li>